ferraridamiano/units_converter/README.md

 ## Custom conversion

-*In most cases, you will only need `SimpleCustomConversion` (see the previous section). `SimpleCustomConversion` allow you to define conversions in the for of `y=ax`.
+*In most cases, you will only need `SimpleCustomConversion` (see the previous section). `SimpleCustomConversion` allow you to define conversions in the form of `y=ax`.
 But if you need to define special relationship between units you need `CustomConversion`.
 This allow you to perform conversion like: `y=ax+b` and `y=a/x+b` (where `y` and x are the value of two units and `a` and `b` are two coefficient), for example the conversion between Celsius and Fahreneit use the first relation and the conversion between km/l and l/100km has to be done with the second relation.
 Both can't be done with `SimpleCustomConversion`.*

 **Example 5**: let's define the following imaginary units of measurement: